jipiboily/naive/README.md

 ## Some cool ideas I will probably not do:

 - client tool to
-  - create new app
+  - create/delete apps
-  - set env vars
+  - set/unset env vars
-  - restart
+  - restart/stop/start apps
-  - run one off containers
+  - **run one off containers** (that one is probably the most important, to be able to run Rails migrations as an example)
   - create databases and attach them to an app
   - scale ?
 - coreos?